 Discover how Wise compares to 5 major Japanese banks and Revolut, offering savings of up to 6x on international transactions.

-- Log in to your account and click the “+” to add USD as a balance.
+- Go to your account and add USD as a balance (if you haven’t already).

-- Log in to the service you’d like to link to Wise.
+- Log in to another service you’d like to link to Wise.

-- The service will then send 1-2 microdeposits (small amounts) to your Wise account.
-(Note that your Wise account might show up as “Community Federal Savings Bank or CFSB” in their system.)
+- The service will then send 1-2 micro deposits (small amounts) to your Wise account.
+(Note that your Wise account might show up as “Community Federal Savings Bank” in their system.)

 - When it’s time to make a payment, choose your Wise account.
-(Or “Community Federal Savings Bank or CFSB”, as we mentioned in step 3.)
+(Or “Community Federal Savings Bank”, as we mentioned in step 5.)

 Happy sending, spending, saving, and now debiting!